hashtune/Hashtune-Marketplace-Server/SECURITY.md

 - Detection
   - [ ] The malicious query is logged.
 - Response
-  - [ ]: If the user tries to make too many malicious queries we temporarely ban them
+  - If the user tries to make too many malicious queries we would temporarely ban them

 ### Adding Request Security headers